Table of Contents

 Tip

-When adding tracking targets at runtime using scripts, the block model cannot be loaded, and only the block tracking target can be added.
+When adding tracking targets via scripts at runtime, block models cannot be loaded; only block tracking targets can be added.

 Next steps